-I direct the Motivation and Cognition Neuroscience Laboratory at the University of Chicago.
-You can learn more about my lab here: https://mcnlab.uchicago.edu/.
+I direct the Computational Affective and Social Neuroscience Laboratory at the University of Chicago.
+Please see my lab website for more information about my work.

 UC Berkeley | Advisor - Mark D'Esposito